8 Tips for Starting A Small Business

 You have freedom!

-Freedom to work the hours you want, freedom to be as innovative and creative as you want, freedom to locate the business where you want and freedom to sell what you want.
+Freedom to work the hours you want, freedom to be as innovative and creative as you want, freedom to locate the business where you want, and freedom to sell what you want.

 Because the business is all yours – you are more likely to enjoy what you are doing, enjoy long hours if you choose to, enjoy working as hard (or as little) as you like.
-You feel a sense of achievement because you are doing it for you and no-body else.
+You feel a sense of achievement because you are doing it for you and nobody else.

 You don’t have to work with people you may not like.
-However, there are also disadvantages to owning your own business.
+However, there are also disadvantages to owning your own small business.

 It requires a reasonable amount of capital to start up a business.
 If it fails – you could lose your investment and depending on the structure of your business – you could lose everything you own.

 Depending on how well the business goes, you can’t always guarantee yourself a regular income – especially in the start-up phase while you wait for the business to cash flow positively.
-If you go through quiet periods where business is slow, and periods where business is great – you could experience fluctuations in your income accordingly.
+If you go through quiet periods where the business is slow, and periods where the business is great – you could experience fluctuations in your income accordingly.

 Like most things in life – you get out what you put in.
-If you want your business to succeed, especially in the first year – you need to put in long hours of work.
+If you want your small business to succeed, especially in the first year – you need to put in long hours of work.
 This can be tough on your family or home life and indeed your health if you don’t look after yourself.